any-docs/css/content/reference/properties/scroll-marker-group/index.md

 }
 ```

-We then use the {{cssxref("::scroll-marker")}} pseudo-element to create a square marker for each list item with a red border, and apply styles to the {{cssxref("::scroll-marker-group")}} pseudo-element to lay out the scroll markers in a row with a `0.2em` gap between each one.
+We then use the `::scroll-marker` pseudo-element to create a square marker for each list item with a red border, and apply styles to the `::scroll-marker-group` pseudo-element to lay out the scroll markers in a row with a `0.2em` gap between each one.

 ```css
 li::scroll-marker {